 The following is the report of the Audit Committee of the Board of Directors.
-The Audit Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2006 with our management.
+The Audit Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2007 with our management.
 In addition, the Audit Committee has discussed with Odenberg, Ullakko, Muranishi & Co.
-LLP, our independent auditors, the matters required to be discussed by Statement on Auditing Standards No. 61 (Communications with Audit Committee).
+LLP, our independent auditors, the matters required to be discussed by the Statement on Auditing Standards No. 114, The Auditor's Communication with those Charged with Governance, which supereseded the Statement on Auditing Standards 61.
 The Audit Committee also has received the written disclosures and the letter from Odenberg, Ullakko, Muranishi & Co.
-LLP as required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) and the Audit Committee has discussed the independence of Odenberg, Ullakko, Muranishi & Co.
+LLP as required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), as adopted by the Public Accounting Oversight Board in Rule 3600T, and the Audit Committee has discussed the independence of Odenberg, Ullakko, Muranishi & Co.
 LLP with that firm.